lilyosah/tech-knowledgebase/Rails Views.md

 - `flash[:notice]` is used for info messages
 - `flash[:alert]` is used for messages about things going wrong `session[]` is used to persist contents "forever" across requests from the same browser
+	- ❗ Do not overstuff `session[]`!
+Because it is made into a cookie with a limited size

 ```Ruby